abhik12295/fetch-take-home/README.md

-User Login Behavior Processor
+Fetch Take Home Assessment:

-This application reads user login behavior data from an AWS SQS queue, masks certain fields for privacy, and writes the transformed data to a Postgres database.
+This application reads user_logins data from an AWS SQS queue, masks certain fields for privacy, and writes the transformed data to a Postgres database.

 Prerequisites

     Docker